carlotacb/carlotacb/README.md

 - 🔭 I’m currently working as Software Engineer in Mundimoto and as a professor at UPC
 - 🌱 I’m currently learning about product deveolpment and trying to become better as a engineer day by day
 - 💬 Ask me about hackathons, trips, dance, football...
 I have a lot of hobbies
-- 📫 You can learn everything about me at carlotacb.dev
+- 📫 You can learn everything about me in [my website](carlotacb.dev)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love to organize activities and have a lot of things to do in my day.
 - 📌 Location: Barcelona.